getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ## 3. Applying Workflows

-Now that your event stream is fine-tuned to reflect real problems in your code, its a good practice to react to errors as they happen.
-If an issue reflects a real problem in your code - resolve it, otherwise - discard.
+Now that your event stream is fine-tuned to reflect real problems in your code, it's a good practice to react to errors as they happen.
+If an issue reflects a real problem in your code, resolve it, otherwise --- discard.

 ### Resolve Issue

 You've been alerted on a new error in your code?
 Jump into the issue page to see all the data you need to know about the issue.
-If its a real error in your code, assign a team member to resolve it.
-Don't forget to let Sentry now once it's resolved.
+If it's a real error in your code, assign a team member to resolve it.
+Don't forget to let Sentry know once it's resolved.

 For more information take a look at [The Sentry Workflow — Resolve](https://blog.sentry.io/2019/07/03/the-sentry-workflow-resolve)